jtr13/EDAVproject/README.md

 - [ ] 1.
 Render locally with `bookdown::render_book("index.Rmd")`.

 - [ ] 2.
-Commit and push the `docs` folder and any other changes to GitHub.
+Commit and push all changed files to GitHub.

-You will need to repeat this sequence every time you wish to update the book online.
+(You will need to repeat this sequence every time you wish to update the book online.)

 ### Set up GitHub Pages

 - [ ] 1.
 On the home page of your repo, click Settings.
 Scroll down to the GitHub pages section and change **Source** to **master branch /docs folder**.
-The URL of your book will be displayed in the green bar above **Source**.
-(Although the URL is displayed immediately, sometimes there is a delay until the book is actually published.)
+Above the **Source** line, a bar will appear with your book's URL.
+The bar will initially be blue and indicate that your is *ready* to be published and will change to green once it is published.
+Copy the URL.
+(Note that sometimes there is a delay until your book actually appears at that URL.
+If it doesn't appear after a few minutes, try making a small change locally, rendering the book, and pushing the changes to trigger a deploy.)

 - [ ] 2.
-Click the edit button on the top of the home page of the repo and add your book URL to the **Website** field that appears on the right.
+Click the edit button on the top of the home page of the repo and paste your book URL into the **Website** field that appears on the right.

-Once you are all setup, delete the content of this **README** and add a short description of your project with a link to the book URL.
+At some point before you turn in your project, delete the content of this **README** and add a short description of your project with a link to the book URL.

 For additional features, consult the official guide to **bookdown**: https://bookdown.org/yihui/bookdown